wangraying/sglang/docs/benchmark/benchmark.md

 - Vary the prefill chunk sizes among 256, 512, 1024, 2048, 4096, 8192 and 16384.
 - FCFS policy is used for scheduling.
 - Default values are used for all other parameters, and radix cache is enabled by default.
-- We reduce the request rate to 4 in this experiment in order to avoid excessive queuing and reduce the number of total requests correspondingly.
+- We reduce the request rate to 4 in this experiment in order to avoid excessive queuing and reduce the number of total requests to 500 correspondingly.

 ### Chunked Prefills w.o.
 Mixed-Running